Quick Summary

 Timurids didn’t follow the usual succession either.
 Babur’s death made Humayun’s rule insecure.
 He ruled briefly, and some nobles questioned his leadership.
 Some even backed his Brother-in-law, Mahdi Khwaja.

-Akbar, supported its creation.
+Akbar supported its creation.
 Persian and Indian artists worked together on this great tomb.
 It’s a char bagh with waterways, like paradise.
 Sadly, it was ruined during Shir Shah Suri’s time.
 Humayun laid the base for Mughal art and blended Persian art and culture.
 Despite expanding the kingdom, he prioritized literature and architecture.
 This marked the golden era of Mughal art.

 Humayun, an ethical ruler, followed a policy of not attacking Muslims.
 He was a Sunni Muslim who liked Sufism, earning respect from Shias.
 He neglected Hindu temples, showing bias.
 Cruel half-brother Kamran Mirza sought the throne violently.
-His inexperienced, pleased Delhi’s people.
+His inexperience pleased Delhi’s people.
 He lost to Sher Shah Suri in battle.

 His burial site, Humayun’s Tomb, reflects his innovation.
 After the exile, he reclaimed Delhi’s throne, restoring Mughal glory.
 He was a devoted son, loving husband, caring father, and kind relative.
 He cherished humanity and learning, embodying a gentleman.
 Despite bravery, he lacked leadership, causing issues.
 His excessive generosity weakened him, as noted by Lane-Poole.